Highway to Hell (film): Release

 Hemdale shelved the film for over a year before finally giving it a limited release.
 It was released to home video on August 21, 1992 and on DVD and Blu-ray on February 2, 2016.

 Reception

 Kevin Thomas of the Los Angeles Times wrote: "Although ambitious, amusing and even romantic, replete with lots of striking sets and jazzy special effects, its humor is not sophisticated enough to attract the wide audiences of a Beetlejuice".
 Michael Dare of Billboard called it "smart, witty, and incredibly imaginative".
 TV Guide rated it 2/5 stars and wrote: "Highway to Hell is no masterpiece, but it is a genuine video find".
 Todd Rigney of Beyond Hollywood called it a "deliriously enjoyable satanic road trip" film that is "fun if you approach it in the right frame of mind".
-HorrorNews.Net called it "one of the greatest campy horror films to never arrive on DVD".
+In 2011 on HorrorNews.Net, Adrian Halen called it "one of the greatest campy horror films to never arrive on DVD", although it subsequently was released on the format in 2016.

 Highway to Hell has since developed a cult following.